klaytn/klaytn-docs/docs/bapp/sdk/caver-java/getting-started.md

 ## Prerequisites <a id="prerequisites"></a>

-### Add a Repository
+### Adding a Repository<a id="adding-a-repository"></a>
-To use IPFS, It need to add a library repository as shown below.
+A library repository should be added before using IPFS.
+Please add the following repository first.

 **maven**